5 Ways to Get on a Spotify Playlist

 2. Collaborative Playlist

 This is a great way to create alliances with other bands, your fans, or people in the industry to create another layer of engagement.
 Essentially, you give power to the people to add songs to the playlist.
 By giving others a vested interest, it increases the chances of additional promotion of the playlist whether with a fan, band or industry person.
 In the case of the fans, it gives you an idea of the style of bands they gravitate toward.
 Anyone who has access to your playlist can add songs, delete songs or change the order so make sure you only share the link with people you trust if you are more protective.
 Once you’ve created a playlist, to make it collaborative simply click on the … next to the play button and select “Collaborative Playlist.”
 The share the link with your friends, other bands or your fans.

 This is a bit more elusive, but can be another step up to securing a spot on an official playlist.
 User playlists are curated by regular music listeners, blogs, and any other variation of companies who create playlists.
 For instance, Green Light Go has several curated playlists revolving around the genres we represent incuding Indie Folks and Indie Rocks.

 Take a listen to our 2018 Spring into Indie Folk Playlist below!

 4. Branded Playlists

 Branded playlists are playlists that are created by companies who utilize Spotify as a marketing tool for their brand.
 At Green Light Go we create fan profiles for all of our clients and branded playlists are a great way to tap into the profile we created.
 For instance, let’s say we’re working with a band where we’ve determined their fan shops at Anthropologie.
 We could then look at what Anthropolgie playlists could be a good pitch for the band we’re representing.
-In April of this year, Spotify created a new program where brands could sponsor official Spotify curated playlists.
+In April 2017, Spotify created a new program where brands could sponsor official Spotify curated playlists.